Wand, Knife and Silence

 Samantha cast a quick diagnostic spell over the house itself.
 It picked up wards that seemed to be tied to the woman inside the house.
 Blood wards, an ancient magic that had lain untested for years and had a tendency to unleash horrible punishment for even the slightest breach of it's decree.
 It was strong, too, and freshly cast.
 The signature was unmistakable.

 Dumbledore, she thought darkly.
 Yes, this would be his style.
-A cruel upbringing meant nothing in the face of being the saviour of the wizarding world, did it?
+A cruel upbringing meant nothing in the face of being the savior of the wizarding world, did it?
 She scowled darkly.
 That would be so typical of the old nutter; she doubted that the Order would have suffered half the casualties that they had if he hadn't insisted on taking prisoners instead of killing.

 She looked down at Harry.
 He was still asleep despite the noise, and again she was reminded of her own son.
 Could she honestly go home to him and tell him that he'd left a boy with people who hated him?